LeToNode/Play2.0-CN-doc/scalaGuide/main/ws/ScalaOpenID.md

 * `OpenID.redirectURL` calculates the URL where you should redirect the user.
 It involves fetching the user's OpenID page, this is why it returns a `Promise[String]` rather than a `String`.
 If the OpenID is invalid, the returned `Promise` will be a `Thrown`.
 * `OpenID.verifiedId` needs an implicit `Request`, and inspects it to establish the user information, including his verified OpenID.
 It will do a call to the OpenID server to check the authenticity of the information, this is why it returns a `Promise[UserInfo]` rather than just `UserInfo`.
 If the information is not correct or if the server check is false (for example if the redirect URL has been forged), the returned `Promise` will be a `Thrown`.

-In any case, when the `Promise` you get is a `Trown`, you should look at the `Throwable` and redirect back the user to the login page with relevant information.
+In any case, when the `Promise` you get is a `Thrown`, you should look at the `Throwable` and redirect back the user to the login page with relevant information.

 Here is an example of usage (from a controller):